Exploring Cultural and Generational Gaps

 “This was a big transition for the Korean side because they gave up the golden time, from 11:00 to 12:00, for their worship service,” Kim said.
 “They made a great sacrifice for young people so that they can meet later.”

-According to Billy Chung, the biggest cultural gap is found between the older generation and younger generation of Koreans rather than between the Korean and non-Korean students.
+According to Billy Chung, the biggest cultural gap exists between the older generation and younger generation of Koreans rather than between the Korean and non-Korean students.

 Oh said sometimes there is a language barrier as well.